AxtonS/sub-strings/README.md

 ## Finished, things I learned

 -Learned to use regex to split string into an array of only words
--Found the #include? method which made the rest of the project super straightforward, no hitches from there.
+-Found the #include? method which made the rest of the project super straightforward, no hitches from there

+## Updates

+-Implemented functionality for user to enter their own list of words to use as the dictionary

 ## my initial plan